toderesa97/File-comparator/README.md

 ```
 ![cmp_l](https://cloud.githubusercontent.com/assets/19231158/25473866/fd8a1c92-2b28-11e7-93b7-c71d3b6d7787.png)

-Output when two file are different... (modifying the last line of file1.txt)
+Output when two files are different... (modifying the last line of file1.txt)

-"...tools and technologies that allow researchers to study cells and their DNA."  modified to ...
+"...tools and technologies that allow researchers to study cells and their DNA."  ** modified to ... **
 "...tools and technologies that allow researchers to study cells and their -DNA."

 ```